Hanoi Entry Requirements

 Alcohol

-1.5 liters of alcoholic beverages over 22% alcohol, or 2 liters of beverages under 22% alcohol, or 3 liters of beer.
+1.5 liters of liquor over 22% alcohol OR 2 liters under 22% OR 3 liters of beer

 Tobacco